-The project consists of routine maintenance activities in Lot 17- Chouf Caza namely for primary roads (including International roads/ highways).
+The project consists of routine maintenance activities in Lot 15- Kesrouane Caza namely for primary roads (including International roads/ Highways).
 The goal of this six-month project is road improvement.
+It is projected to engage 20 workers on regular workdays, with the potential to expand the workforce to as many as 30 individuals during peak maintenance periods, such as the period preceding the rainy season.

-Routine maintenance activities include incidental repair works, pavement repair works, concrete repair works, installation of traffic control and safety devices and repair the damaged expansion joints of highway bridge BR-11 (i.e. Wadi Al Zayneh Bridge).
-Accordingly, the assessment was conducted at the Caza level focusing on eight representative roads from the total primary road network within Chouf that are likely to be maintained with a total length of 89 km and BR-11:
+Routine maintenance activities include incidental repair works, pavement repair works, concrete repair works, installation of traffic control and safety devices and repair the damaged expansion joints of highway bridge BR-1 (i.e. Adma interchange).
+Accordingly, the assessment was conducted at the Caza level focusing on BR-1 and five representative roads throughout